doki-land/vmz-framework/readme.md

 model applied to state, documents, styling, server boundaries, and progressive interaction instead of merely reading claims about it.

-VMZ is for early adopters who want to evaluate a new application architecture, not for teams looking for a compatibility layer over existing React or Vue code.
+VMZ is for early adopters who want to evaluate a new application architecture built around one compiler-visible model.
 If the model resonates, begin with the product documentation and the runnable applications.

 ## License